ax-va/Project-BayesianPy/README.md

 - Bayesian network "Student" [2] (pb4ml/models/factor_graphs/student.py)
 - Markov network "Misconception" [2] (pb4ml/models/factor_graphs/misconception.py)

-See the tests how to use the algorithms and models.
+See in the tests how to use the algorithms and models.

 © 2021 Alexander Vasiliev